Sean CarrollTheoretical Physics and Astrophysics

 Stuffy Official Bio

 Sean Carroll is a theoretical physicist at the California Institute of Technology.
 He received his Ph.D. in 1993 from Harvard University.
-His research focuses on theoretical physics and cosmology, especially issues of dark matter, dark energy, spacetime symmetries, and the origin of the universe.
+His research focuses on fundamental physics and cosmology, especially issues of dark matter, dark energy, spacetime symmetries, and the origin of the universe.
 Recently, Carroll has worked on the foundations of quantum mechanics, the arrow of time, and the emergence of complexity.
 Carroll is the author of The Particle at the End of the Universe, From Eternity to Here: The Quest for the Ultimate Theory of Time, and Spacetime and Geometry: An Introduction to General Relativity.
-He has been awarded fellowships by the National Science Foundation, NASA, the Sloan Foundation, the Packard Foundation, the American Physical Society, as well as the MIT Graduate Student Council Teaching Award the Villanova University Arts and Sciences Alumni Medallion, and the Royal Society Winton Prize.
+He has been awarded fellowships by the National Science Foundation, NASA, the Sloan Foundation, the Packard Foundation, the American Physical Society, as well as the Winton Prize of the Royal Society of London and the Andrew Gemant Award of the American Institute of Physics.
 Carroll has appeared on TV shows such as The Colbert Report and Through the Wormhole with Morgan Freeman, and frequently serves as a science consultant for film and television.
 He lives in Los Angeles with his wife, writer Jennifer Ouellette.

 Here are some representative research papers:

 - C.T.
 Sebens and S.M.
 Carroll, 2014, Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics.

 - K.K.
 Boddy, S.M.
 Carroll, and J. Pollack, 2014, De Sitter Space Without Quantum Fluctuations.